Zero Injuries in the Workplace Toolbox Talk

 If you feel that it isn’t worth your time to put in the needed effort, you aren’t going to.
 It is a good idea for your work, and yourself, that you try to change your mindset.
 Try to look at things from a positive outlook and do what you can to work safely.

-A Few Ways to Avoid Work-Related Injuries
+How to Avoid Work-Related Injuries

 To avoid work-related injuries and help your company accomplish a zero injury span, there are some things you can do.
 Both the company and you as the individual.
 Some examples of things to do are explained below.